 Fifth, lengthen your list of enemies.
-Playing the blame game will keep your wheels spinning during 2015 more than any other activity.
+Playing the blame game will keep your wheels spinning all year more than any other activity.
 Your skill at this game should improve with age because the longer you live the more ammunition you will have.
 With a full arsenal of suspicion, paranoia, and resentment, you can waste endless evenings rehearsing your feelings of resentment as you stew over those family and friends who have made your life miserable.

 Okay, so there you have it!
 Five proven time-wasters.
 Put these suggestions into motion, and your new year could set records in wasting valuable time.

 But on the other hand, who wants to do that?